Asmuie/Breast-Cancer-Prediction-Using-Classification-Model-Analysis/README.md

 Using the data provided, I predict if the patient had benign or malignant tumor using classification model below.
 Finally i compare the accuracy score method to find the best possible model for this project.

-* Multiple Linear Regression

-* Polynomial Regression
+* Logistic Regression

+* K Nearest Neighbors

-* Support Vector Regresion (SVR)
+* Support Vector Machine (SVM)

+* Kernel SVM

+* Naive Bayes

-* Decision Tree Regression
+* Decision Tree Classification

-* Random Forest Regression
+* Random Forest Classification

 By using accuracy score method we can evaluate our classification model preformance and compare it with other model.
 The accuracy score show that, with a Decision Tree Classification model, we can predict if a given tumor is benign or malignant with 95.9% of accuracy.